 - Offer ice cubes as treats, especially during warmer months

-Most dogs require one ounce of water per pound of body weight daily.
+Most dogs need one ounce of water per pound of body weight each day.

-If your 50-pound dog isn’t drinking enough, you’ll need to get creative with hydration strategies.
+If your 50-pound dog doesn’t drink enough water on his own, you’ll need to get creative.

-While proper hydration helps with constipation, similar gentle solutions for upset stomach can address other common digestive issues your dog may experience.
+Proper hydration can help with constipation, but gentle solutions for upset stomach can help address other common issues your dog may face.

 Add Fiber Through Food (What to Feed and How Much)

-Sweet potato, cooked and mashed, offers similar benefits at the same quantities.
+Sweet potato cooked and mashed provides similar benefits in the same quantities.

-Green beans, either fresh or canned without salt, provide gentle fiber when you add a few tablespoons to meals.
+Green beans (fresh or canned without salt) provide gentle fiber when you add a few tablespoons to your meals.

-Wheat bran is another option—sprinkle 1-2 teaspoons over food for smaller dogs, up to 1 tablespoon for bigger pups.
+Wheat bran is another option.
+Sprinkle 1-2 teaspoons over food if your dog is small and up to a tablespoon for large dogs.

 Mix any fiber addition gradually into regular meals, and monitor your dog’s response over 24-48 hours before adjusting amounts.
 These same ingredients can be incorporated into nutritious homemade dog food recipes that support long-term digestive wellness.
 When preparing homemade dog food, ensure ingredients are properly balanced to support your pet’s overall digestive health and nutritional needs.
 Many of these fiber-rich foods also appear in delicious homemade recipes designed to keep your pup happy and healthy.
 For dogs with ongoing digestive issues, creating nourishing homemade dog food specifically designed for gastrointestinal health can provide targeted support and prevent future constipation episodes.
 If you have a Golden Retriever, you can incorporate these fiber-rich ingredients into breed-specific meal plans that address their unique nutritional requirements.